jaa46/methodokusolver/docs/README.md

 ## RemoveDeadEnds
 If a trail of possibilities for a particular bell reaches a dead end where there are no options in the next row, this 'dead-end' trail is removed.

+## WorkingBells
+If it's specified that all bells expect the hunt bells are working bells, prevent each working bell from coming home at the end of the lead.
+*Active if "All working except treble" or "Two hunt bells" is selected, or the treble is fixed and "Number of leads" is one less than the number of bells.*

 ## AllDoubleChanges
 On five bells, this strategy ensures all the changes are double i.e. there's only one place made per change.
 *Active if "All double changes" is selected*